Sliim-Bouzidi/wp-auto-deploy/README.md

 ## Installation

-On a fresh Ubuntu/Debian server:
+On a fresh Ubuntu/Debian server, you have two options:

+- **Option A (simple, recommended):** just run the script and let it check/install the required packages for you when needed.
+- **Option B (manual):** install all dependencies yourself up front with `apt`:

 ```bash
 sudo apt update